TriumphLLC/Blend4Web/doc_src/colors.rst

 While the human vision is non-linear (a human recognizes the darker light tints better than the brighter ones), the light coming into the eye still obeys the physical laws (see the lamps example).

 In CRT monitors the brightness is dependent non-linearly upon the electric voltage applied to the monitor’s input (the voltage itself is determined by the color channel value in the video memory).
 LCD monitors mimic the same characteristics.
-Nevertheless the light emitted by such monitors obeys the physical laws.
+Nevertheless, the light emitted by such monitors obeys the physical laws.
 For example the addition of a second light source to a virtual scene should cause the brightness to double (in the perfect case).

 Therefore, the perception characteristics of the human eye are the reason due to which it is possible to pack color channels.
 At the same time, the technical characteristics of monitors have a secondary significance for gamma correction.